 Your online audience is likely in a state of anxiety.
 You must remain sensitive to that and ensure that any communications you do make are in the public interest as opposed to pushing sales.
 Being overly promotional will damage your brand’s reputation.
 But increased social spending will benefit your long-term recovery plan.
 Any digital strategy for the Coronavirus pandemic must adjust for the current climate in a way that is both mindful and authentic.

 If you’re wondering what you can do or how you can pivot to keep your organization afloat and maintain your competitive edge, you’re not alone.
 Many brands and product companies around the world have started to come up with creative ways to break through the noise and remain a leader in their industry through digital outlets.

 With that in mind, let’s look at a few simple ways you can adjust your digital strategy for the Coronavirus pandemic.

 1 – Add E-Commerce Functionality

-The first step to develop a digital strategy for the Coronavirus Pandemic is to add e-commerce functionality to your website.
+The first step to developing a digital strategy for the Coronavirus Pandemic is to add e-commerce functionality to your website.
 Everyone is doing their best to avoid physical stores, with most people doing all their shopping online now.

 If you’re in the business of selling products or services, an excellent time to add e-commerce functionality is yesterday.
 At the very least, it will allow you to take online payments and help you stay in business.
 Most likely, you will also add to your loyal client base and attract new online consumers as well.